MOTT THE HOOPLE

 The artwork on the American version of the album cover features a black mask, with the typography (reading the band name and album title) rearranged to accommodate the mask graphic.
 The mask does not appear on the original UK and Canadian releases.
 This was because Guy Stevens and engineer Andy Johns ran around the studio in Zorro masks and capes like bandits, creating the frenzy amidst which the album was recorded.
 An actual mask was included with the UK version (but not in Canada).

 I once heard from a guy who said that he wore the mask while listening to the entire album for the first time!
-A Japanese mini-cd replicating the album art also includes a tiny mask!
-The original UK inner sleeve pictured fighter planes.
+A Japanese mini-cd replicating the album art also includes a tiny mask, and the original UK inner sleeve pictured fighter planes.
+These images are also pictured on the ad for the album, including the lace-up boot and whip imagery from the cover of the infamous book, The Velvet Underground by Michael Leigh, published in 1963 which inspired another great band’s name.

 I had been trying to locate the album about six months after its release.
 I saw the distinctive red, black and white cover fly across the store when someone tossed it out of a cut-out bin!
 At last I had found my holy grail, and for only $1.99!